dbeard/campaignforshirleycpa.com/committee.md

 <h6>Community Involvement</h6>
 <p>Shirley Youth Soccer Coach, Lura A. White ASPTO, Campaign for Shirley CPA</p>
 <p class="quote">
-&ldquo;As a parent with a 2nd grader and soon to be kindergartner in the Shirley school district, it is very important to me to be to good steward of the community in which my children will grow up in and to raise my children in a town they can be proud of!
-That means protecting our drinking water supply, supporting our senior and veteran residents and supporting our local parks and recreation projects.
+&ldquo;As a parent with a 2nd grader and soon to be kindergartner in the Shirley school district, it is very important to me to be a good steward of the community that my children will grow up in, and to raise them in a town they can be proud of!
+That means supporting our local parks and recreation projects, protecting our drinking water supply, and supporting our senior and veteran residents.
 With raised funds being matched by the state for such programs, it’s a win-win for our town and residents.&rdquo;
 </p>
 </div>
 </div>